 This post came about because I recently started a woodworking project that uses super heavy 2x8x8 boards.
 I needed to cut one of the 2x8s into 4 smaller pieces and instead of trying to balance the board on my miter saw cart I decided to cut them using my cordless circular saw – we just got a cordless one and I LOVE IT!

 While setting up the board to cut with my circular saw I realized there was a time when I would have had no idea how to do this!
 (And it wasn’t that long ago.)
 Power tools can be overwhelming, especially when you’re just starting out – they definitely were for me.
-So I thought I would share these basic circular saw tips for anyone who isn’t quite familiar with their circular saw yet.
+In this post, I‘ll explain how to cut straight with a circle saw and much more.
+Let’s get started!

 3 Ways to Cut a Straight Line with a Circular Saw